JuliaLang/www.julialang.org/jsoc/gsoc/MLJ.md

 ### List of projects

-MLJ is released under the MIT license and sponsored by the Alan Turing Institute.
+MLJ is released under the MIT license.

 \toc